 The galley-cum-crew mess is at the aft end of the port hull while the two single crew cabins are in the forepeaks of both hulls.

-Two electric propulsion packages are proposed for the Cosompolitan 66: the standard offering consists of two 100kW diesel generators, a 300kWh battery bank and twin 180kW electric motors.
+Two electric boat options are proposed for the Cosompolitan 66: the standard offering consists of two 100kW diesel generators, a 300kWh battery bank and twin 180kW electric motors.

 The alternative is a pair of 150kW DC generators, a 450kWh battery bank and twin 380kW motors.
 The solar panelling on the coachroof and hardtop can also generate 17-19kWp.